ashtonw7/writing-with-no-purpose/posts/dolphins.md

 date: '16 Jun 2023'
 ---

 Did you know that the military uses dolphins for war?
-I didn’t find that out until I joined the military and got assigned to the dolphin tank because of a paperwork error.
+I didn’t find that out until I signed up and got assigned to the dolphin tank because of a paperwork error.
 I’m always finding things out because of paperwork errors.

 I didn’t know much about dolphins on my first day.
 The only thing I knew about them was they had slimy skin and were pretty stupid.
 A dolphin will laugh at anything.
 Trust me, I’d know.
 I’ve bombed just about every standup comedy set I’ve ever done except for ones at the aquarium.
 I’ll admit, the “eee-eee-eees” those dolphins make does wonders for the old ego.